-Ribeira Quente, considered by many to be the little pearl of São Miguel, is a fishing parish set on mountain slopes and close to sea level.
-This place is one of the main tourist destinations in the region and on the island of São Miguel.
+Many consider Ribeira Quente to be the little pearl of São Miguel.
+It is a fishing parish set on mountain slopes close to sea level and is one of the main tourist destinations in the region and on the island of São Miguel.
+This parish has a lot to offer, and its beauty begins to be realized even before you reach your destination.

-Here you can also enjoy Praia do Fogo, a special destination much sought after by tourists, and many other activities at the region’s various points of interest.
+On the road linking Furnas to Ribeira Quente, you can see waterfalls and a massive diversity of botanical species.
+Here, you can also enjoy Praia do Fogo, a unique destination much sought after by tourists, and many other activities at the region’s various points of interest.

-What is Ribeira Quente?
+What is Ribeira Quente

 Ribeira Quente is a small parish in the municipality of Povoação.
 It is home to approximately 770 inhabitants, mainly in agriculture and fishing.
+The parish of Ribeira Quente is divided into two very distinct residential areas with different characteristics and interests:

 - The “Fogo”: where the inhabitants live off family subsistence farming and exploit the wasteland in the area.
-From here you can also access the Church of São Paulo and the emblematic Praia do Fogo (warm water beach);
+From here, you can also access the Church of São Paulo and the emblematic Praia do Fogo (warm water beach);

-- The “Ribeira”: here you’ll find the Ribeira Quente harbour, where a large part of the community fishes.
+- The “Ribeira”: here you’ll find the Ribeira Quente harbor, where a large part of the community fishes.

 Ribeira Quente is a town full of charms ready to delight tourists visiting the island of São Miguel.
 Here, you’re sure to enjoy unique moments framed by the blue and green landscape.

-History & Geography of Ribeira Quente
+History & Geography

 Located in the municipality of Povoação, the parish of Ribeira Quente arose when the first inhabitants began to settle the region in the 16th century.
+This town began to be populated a few years after the settlement of Furnas.
+Construction started in 1936 on the two tunnels that facilitated access to the parish.
+However, Ribeira Quente was developed in 1943, when it was elevated to a parish.

 The landscape and geographical area of Ribeira Quente has undergone several changes over the centuries due to the eruption of the Furnas Volcano in 1630 and the landslides from the Furnas Valley in 1997.

-The History of Fort São Paulo
+History of Fort São Paulo

 The São Paulo Fort was built to guard and protect Ribeira Quente from the frequent pirate and privateer attacks that occurred in this part of the Atlantic Ocean.
+The fort was in a privileged location and fully equipped to defend the little pearl of São Miguel.
+However, nothing remains of this imposing building.
+The construction did not reach the present day and has been in ruins since 1817.

-Culture & Festivities — Festa do Chicharro
+Culture & Festivities: Festa do Chicharro

 The Festa do Chicharro is held annually in the parish of Ribeira Quente.

-The event, which combines musical entertainment with São Miguel cuisine, promotes cultural traditions and the local economy and its first edition was held in 1998 — remains one of São Miguel’s most emblematic festivals to this day.
+The event, which combines musical entertainment with São Miguel cuisine, promotes cultural traditions and the local economy.
+Its first edition, held in 1998, remains one of São Miguel’s most emblematic festivals to this day.
+The Chicharro Festival takes place in the summer, specifically in July or August, and attracts thousands of locals and tourists.

 Quick Info

-What To Do In Ribeira Quente?
+What to Do in Ribeira Quente

 Passing through the municipality of Povoação?
 After Furnas, Ribeira Quente is one of the charms that São Miguel has to offer!
 Don’t miss the opportunity to visit some of the places we consider to be unmissable points of interest in the region.